 How about shore crabs?
 From what I can tell, they don’t form social clusters, unlike the clustering seen in hermit crabs.
 I sometimes see many crabs in a small area, but I interpret most social behaviour as aggressive or competitive.
 In this group of four, there was no fighting, but I’d expect that to occur above some threshold density.

 So, from the social perspective, I’d avoid adding too many crabs to the aquarium, and I’d be careful about adding food.
 Studies have shown that they fight more if food is present.
-Here’s the dilemma, though: feeding may on the one hand potentially be beneficial since it might serve as a type of counter conditioning procedure.
+Here’s the dilemma, though: feeding may on the one hand potentially be beneficial since it might serve as a type of counter conditioning procedure: being caught by humans and put in a small container predicts great things .
 On the other hand, it may exacerbate the aversiveness of the holding area if it leads to aggression over defendable resources.
 Feeding in several locations would probably diminish the risk of aggressive behaviour, though.

 This particular shore crab aquarium was short-lived, about half an hour, so thinking about time budgets (that the relative frequency of behaviours shown match what animals would do in the wild), or foraging opportunities, was not a big issue.
 That’s a huge concern for animals kept in human care on a permanent basis, though.

 That day at the island Hallands Väderö, I had the uncomfortable realization that I didn’t like how I’d been handling crabs all my life.
-Since then, I actually haven’t caught any; much of the allure was lost when I started thinking more about how the capture-and-holding process might impact the animal’s wellbeing.
+Since then, and it’s now been several years, I actually haven’t caught any; much of the allure was lost when I started thinking more about how the capture-and-holding process might impact the animal’s wellbeing.
 My thoughts are that the lure method gives the animal an element of choice and control which is lacking in the shelter-removal method, for instance.
-The fact that they typically eagerly climb back onto the bait (even in the bucket) suggests that there’s no avoidance learning going on.
+The fact that they typically eagerly climb back onto the bait (normally even in the bucket) suggests that there’s no avoidance learning going on.

 The take home message isn’t what you might think it is.